filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ```

 {{< alert icon="warning" >}}
-If you are using a sectorfile to extend sectors, please note that you will need to specify a sectorID per line in the textfile.
+If you are using a sector file to extend sectors, please note that you will need to specify a sectorID per line in the textfile.

 Format of sector file: